 Applicants who are academically qualified but have insufficient language proficiency, as measured by the TOEFL or IELTS, may gain provisional acceptance to the University with placement into Seton Hall's English as a Second Language (ESL) Program.
 Students who successfully complete our ESL Program can begin to study regular University course work and transition into a degree-seeking program.

 English as a Second Language (ESL)

 Seton Hall also offers a comprehensive English as a Second Language (ESL) Program, which is perfect for students looking to improve their English before beginning a degree program, or simply hoping to develop better communication skills.
 Special emphasis is placed on university preparation: written expression, TOEFL preparation, vocabulary expansion, comprehension and speaking skills.
 The Program also provides the opportunity to learn about American culture by encouraging participation in events and activities such as trips to the Statue of Liberty, Wall Street and local museums.
 Course levels range from beginner to advanced and all classes are small (with an average of 12 students) to ensure personal attention and rapid development.
-Visit the ESL Website to learn more about the program and print an application:
+Visit the ESL Website to learn more about the program.